unitedastronomer/AppleBCM57XXEthernet/README.md

 The only reason we need to reinject the older version of the kext is because it was heavily rewritten in Big Sur, and some support was also dropped.
 As you can see, the OCLP had the need to reinject the kext on older Macs that had Broadcom Ethernet.

 Credits:
+- **[Sunki](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)** for coming up with the patches - that was used for the `AppleBCM57XXEthernet`
 - **[Exception](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)** for this patched kext
 - **[Andrey1970AppleLife](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837)** for Cosmetic patch
 - Dortania for CatalinaBCM5701Ethernet
-- Acidanthera for the Kernel Patches
+- Acidanthera/Sunki for the Kernel Patches